jayu/nodemcu-app/README.md

 ### Command `terminal`

 Run fully-featured terminal with output coloring and command history.
+Can be used standalone, do not require nodemcu-app project.

 #### Usage